Universiteit Leiden

 French and the French-speaking world

-Within this minor program, not only can you enhance yourr proficiency in French, but also delve into the recent history and culture the Francophone world, from Canada to the Maghreb and the Caribbean.
+Within this minor program, you can enhance your proficiency in French and delve into the recent history and culture of the French-speaking world, from Canada to the Maghreb and the Caribbean.
 You have the flexibility to shape your own program by choosing a specialization course focusing on French culture, linguistics, or literature.

 Jesse Bodaar